MscmpSystInstance (mscmp_syst_instance v0.1.0)

 ...> MscmpSystInstance.get_owner_state_default(:owner_states_inactive)

-Tests to see if a specific Owner, or any Owner, record exists in the database.
+Tests to see if a specific Owner exists for the given Owner ID value.

 Parameters

-• owner_id - tests if a specific Owner record exists as referenced by its record ID value.
+Check if a specific Owner record exists by ID.

-• owner_name - tests if a specific Owner record exists as referenced by its Internal Name.
+Check if a specific Owner record exists by name.

 Examples